 f.
-Regulation 1.3(yy): Commodity Interest
+Regulation 1.3(yy): Commodity interest.

-The Commission proposed adding "swap" to the definition of "commodity interest" in regulation 1.3(yy).42 Currently, commodity interest is defined as: "(1) Any contract for the purchase or sale of a commodity for future delivery; (2) Any contract, agreement or transaction subject to Commission regulation under section 4c or 19 of the Act; and (3) Any contract, agreement or transaction subject to Commission jurisdiction under section 2(c)(2) of the Act."
-At the time of the proposal, the term was cross-referenced by 33 other Commission regulations and appendices to parts of Commission regulations.43 Generally, the term "commodity interest" is meant to encompass all agreements, contracts and transactions within the Commission's jurisdiction, though not all such agreements, contracts and transactions are expressly set forth therein.44
+The Commission proposed adding "swap" to the definition of "commodity interest" in regulation 1.3(yy).
+Currently, commodity interest is defined as: "(1) Any contract for the purchase or sale of a commodity for future delivery; (2) Any contract, agreement or transaction subject to Commission regulation under section 4c or 19 of the Act; and (3) Any contract, agreement or transaction subject to Commission jurisdiction under section 2(c)(2) of the Act."
+At the time of the proposal, the term was crossreferenced by 33 other Commission regulations and appendices to parts of Commission regulations.
+Generally, the term "commodity interest" is meant to encompass all agreements, contracts and transactions are expressly set forth therein.

-The Dodd-Frank Act added a definition of the term "swap" to the CEA.45 DFA section 712(d)(1) requires the Commission to further define the term "swap" jointly with the Securities and Exchange Commission ("SEC"), and the Commission has recently adopted regulations further defining the term "swap," among other terms, jointly with the SEC.46
+The Dodd-Frank Act added a definition of the term "swap" to the CEA.
+DFA section 712(d)(1) requires the Commission to further define the term "swap" jointly with the Securities and Exchange Commission ("SEC"), and the Commission has recently